 We should be “offering every student the hands-on computer science and math classes that make them job-ready on day one,” proclaimed President Obama in January 2016.
 At the time, New York City was well on its way to that goal, already four months in on the largest K-12 computer science education initiative in the nation.

-Computer Science for All (CS4All), the NYC Department of Education’s groundbreaking initiative, will bring CS education to every student in every elementary, middle and high school by 2025.
-Just 12 months in, the $81 million public-private partnership, for which The Fund will raise $40 million, has already seen impressive progress.
+Computer Science for All (CS4All), the NYC Department of Education’s groundbreaking initiative, will bring CS education to every student in every elementary, middle, and high school by 2025.
+The $81 million public-private partnership, for which The Fund will raise $40 million, has already seen impressive progress.

-“Last year we announced an ambitious plan to bring computer science education to every public school student by 2025 – making New York City the largest school district in the country to do so.
-Today, we are announcing real strides in completing our goal,” said Mayor Bill de Blasio.
-“The city’s tech industry is growing, yet before Computer Science for All, fewer than five percent of our public school students had even the most basic skills necessary to apply for these jobs.
+“The city’s tech industry is growing, yet before Computer Science for All, fewer than five percent of our public school students had even the most basic skills necessary to apply for these jobs," said Mayor Bill de Blasio.
 Through this program, we’re laying the groundwork today so that our kids can apply for these jobs tomorrow.”

 New York employers alone will create 200,000 technology jobs over the next decade, and CS4All will provide equitable access to the skills required to fill them.
-Further, with a school system comprising 48% girls, 27% black and 40% Hispanic students, the program enables the sector’s future workforce to more likely reflect the city’s diversity than it currently does.
+Because the city's public schools reflect the city's diversity, the program enables the sector’s future workforce to more likely reflect that diversity than it currently does.